5 Essential Tips For Home Buyers

-Here are 5 essential tips for Hamilton buyers to get you started.
+Here are 5 essential homebuying tips to get you started.

 Most mortgages have the option to allow payments to be made on a weekly or bi-weekly basis.
 This option may be desirable for two reasons.
 The first is it can save you money as you can expect to pay off your mortgage about 4 years sooner.
 This can save you dramatically over the life of your mortgage.